Search for Relativistic Magnetic Monopoles with Eight Years of IceCube Data

-A sample of 4$\times$10$^5$ through-going monopole events was simulated with the standard IceCube simulation software, which includes light production and propagation, and the detector trigger response.
+A sample of 4$\times$10$^5$ through-going monopole events was simulated with the standard IceCube simulation software, which includes light production and propagation, as well as the detector trigger response.
 A uniform speed distribution between 0.750$c$ and 0.995$c$ at the detector was adopted, and isotropic arrival directions were assumed.
-Relativistic monopoles will lose energy when traversing matter and they might stop, or become non-relativistic, before reaching the detector.
+Relativistic monopoles can lose energy when traversing matter and they might become nonrelativistic, or even stop, before reaching the detector.
 The energy loss of a 1$g\strut_{\mathrm{ D}}$ relativistic monopole in rock(iron) is $\sim 10(100)$~GeV/cm~\cite{Derkaoui:1998uv}.
-A monopole crossing one Earth diameter ($10^{9}$~cm) will lose about $10^{11}$~GeV, while a monopole reaching the detector horizontally will just cross a chord of $\sim 10^7$~cm and lose $10^{8}$~GeV.
-This provides a lower mass limit for the validity of the analysis of $m_{\mathrm{M}}\sim 10^{8-11}$~GeV, depending on the zenith angle.
-The upper mass validity limit, $10^{14-15}$~GeV, depends on the maximum monopole energies that are assumed that can be reached by acceleration in cosmic magnetic fields.
+A vertically up-going monopole crossing one Earth diameter ($10^{9}$~cm) will lose about $10^{11}$~GeV, while a monopole reaching the detector horizontally will just cross a chord of $\sim 10^7$~cm and lose $10^{8}$~GeV.
+This determines a lower mass limit for the validity of the analysis of $m_{\mathrm{M}}\sim 10^{8-11}$~GeV, depending on the zenith angle, to ensure that monopoles reach the detector.